momo-xiaoyi/pymarl_HDA/README.md

-# Rethink Individual Global Max
+# Rethinking Individual Global Max in Cooperative Multi-Agent Reinforcement Learning

 ## note
 This codebase is based on PyMARL and SMAC codebases which are open-sourced.
 The implementation of the following methods can also be found in this codebase, which are finished by the authors of following papers: